 1. Monthly performance overview

-The monthly summary is a great way to get a quick overview of your Twitter performance for each month.
+The monthly overview will show you a high-level view of your account’s performance.
 On the left, you’ll see your tweet highlights, which includes:

 - Top tweet: The tweet that received the highest number of impressions